 |Baggage Delay||6 hour delay Pay partial||6 hour delay Pay partial||6 hour delay Pay partial||6 hour delay Pay partial||N/A|

 * Each of these cards offers primary coverage outside of your country of residence.
 Unfortunately, the Ink Cash, Ink Business Unlimited, Freedom, and Freedom Unlimited cards all incur foreign transaction fees outside of your country of residence.

 If you would like to use points earned on other cards with a card like the CSP or CSR, combine your Ultimate Rewards points with other cards in your name or with one other member of your household or business partner as seen below in the "manage points" section.

-Remember that points can be transferred to the loyalty accounts of the primary cardholder or any authorized user on the account.
+Move points to premium or ultra-premium card firstYou cannot transfer points directly from a no-fee Chase Ultimate Rewards card to airline and hotel partners, but you can move points first to a premium card (Sapphire Preferred or Ink Business Preferred, for example) or ultra-premium card (Sapphire Reserve) and then transfer the points to airline or hotel partners.
+Points can be transferred to the loyalty accounts of the primary cardholder or any authorized user on the account.
 Points can also be transferred to the loyalty account of a joint business owner, but they do need to be an authorized user on the associated business account.

 |Rewards Program||Chase Transfer Ratio||Best Uses|